karteek/karteek.github.io/content/about.md

 I solve problems [professionally](https://www.linkedin.com/in/karteek) and for [fun](https://github.com/karteek).
 I enjoy programming challenges from [ProjectEuler](https://projecteuler.net) and more recently from [HackerRank](http://hackerrank.com/).
-I spending time reading about new things at [HN](https://news.ycombinator.com/) and when taking [pictures](https://www.instagram.com/karteek.e/) when I get to travel.
-As usual, you can find me at [@karteek](https://twitter.com/karteek).
+I spending time reading about new things at [HN](https://news.ycombinator.com/) and taking [pictures](https://www.instagram.com/karteek.e/) when I get to travel.
+You can find me at [@karteek](https://twitter.com/karteek) or mail me [at] my domain name.